A Lighter Clam Chowder Recipe

-Most people expect a bowl of soup so thick and creamy you can stand a spoon up in it, but truth is, clam chowder, real clam chowder, has always been about the clams, with a thin but bracing broth of clam juice and a hit of dairy.
-We chose milk, which makes a light, clean, low-calorie chowder that won’t sit in your stomach all afternoon.
-There is, however, one item we won’t compromise on: bacon, whose smoky flavor pairs perfectly with the brine of the clams.
-You don’t need much—just one strip per serving.
+When ordering (or avoiding) clam chowder, for better or worse, most people expect a bowl of soup so thick and creamy you can stand a spoon up in it.
+However, the real truth is clam chowder—real clam chowder, that is—has always been about the clams, with a thin but bracing broth of clam juice, and just a hint of dairy, rather than a whole carton of cream.
+In this healthy version of the well-loved and classic soup, we chose to employ milk instead of cream, which makes for a light, clean, low-calorie alternative that won't sit in your stomach all afternoon.
+But don't get us wrong—we're willing to skimp on cream, but there are some ingredients that make a given dish what it is, and should not be removed for any reason.
+And in our healthy clam chowder, there is one item we won't compromise on: Bacon.
+The smoky bacon flavor will pair perfectly with the brine of the clams, and while you shouldn't skip it, you can pull back on the quantity.
+You don't need much—just one strip of bacon per serving.

 4 strips bacon, chopped